hazlema/MooClock/README.md

 ![](screenshots/Timer.jpg)
 An attempt at making a community project for the MooTools forge.
 Exclusively written in JabaScript with the MooTools framework.

+## New Tick function ##

+Now on every tick of the clock (1 second) all the *[module].tick()* functions will be called.
+This is to keep custom timers running in the background while the user can be viewing a different tab.

 ## Wiki ##